switch-blade-stuff/dpm/README.md

 * Other utilities
     * `cpuid`

-All extensions are available from the `svm::ext` and `svm::simd_abi::ext` namespaces.
-If `SVM_INLINE_EXTENSIONS` is defined, the `ext` namespaces are declared as inline.
+All extensions are available from the `dpm::ext` and `dpm::simd_abi::ext` namespaces.
+If `DPM_INLINE_EXTENSIONS` is defined, the `ext` namespaces are declared as inline.

 ### Dynamic dispatch

-By default, SVM will attempt to automatically detect SIMD support and dispatch vectorized functions appropriately on supported CPUs.
+By default, DPM will attempt to automatically detect SIMD support and dispatch vectorized functions appropriately on supported CPUs.
 This enables the library to support multiple tiers of hardware with the same binary.
 This, however, may increase binary size and add additional overhead to every dispatched operation.
-In order to disable dynamic dispatch, use the `SVM_DYNAMIC_DISPATCH` option.
+In order to disable dynamic dispatch, use the `DPM_DYNAMIC_DISPATCH` option.

 ### AVX512